bbauska/Anti-Project-2025/README.md

 teenage girls, is in effect a tool of Chinese espionage.
 The ties between TikTok and the Chinese government are not loose, and they are not coincidental.”
 [Foreword, Project 2025, accessed 6/24/24] Project 2025: “Economic engagement with China should be ended, not rethought.”
-[Foreword, Project 2025, accessed 6/24/24]</p>
+[Foreword, Project 2025, accessed 6/24/24]

-<p>Project 2025 argued TikTok and “Confucius Institutes” should be outlawed and any University
-taking CCP money should lose their accreditation and eligibility for federal funds.
+Project 2025 argued TikTok and “Confucius Institutes” should be outlawed and any University taking CCP money should lose their accreditation and eligibility for federal funds.
 “Confucius Institutes, TikTok, and any other arm of Chinese propaganda and espionage should be outlawed, not merely monitored.
 Universities taking money from the CCP should lose their accreditation, charters, and eligibility for federal funds.”
-[Foreword, Project 2025, accessed 6/24/24]</p>
+[Foreword, Project 2025, accessed 6/24/24]

-<p>Project 2025: “U.S. defense strategy must identify China unequivocally as the top priority for U.S.
+Project 2025: “U.S. defense strategy must identify China unequivocally as the top priority for U.S. defense planning.”
-defense planning.”
 “In this light, U.S. defense strategy must identify China unequivocally as the top priority for U.S. defense planning while modernizing and expanding the U.S. nuclear arsenal and sustaining an efficient and effective counterterrorism enterprise.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025: “U.S. defense planning should focus on China and, in particular, the effective denial
-defense of Taiwan.”
+Project 2025: “U.S. defense planning should focus on China and, in particular, the effective denial defense of Taiwan.”
 “Prioritize a denial defense against China.
 U.S. defense planning should focus on China and, in particular, the effective denial defense of Taiwan.
 This focus and priority for U.S. defense activities will deny China the first island chain.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025 suggested the prioritization of American “conventional force planning construct to
-defeat a Chinese invasion of Taiwan before allocating resources to other missions, such as simultaneously fighting another conflict.”
+Project 2025 suggested the prioritization of American “conventional force planning construct to defeat a Chinese invasion of Taiwan before allocating resources to other missions, such as simultaneously fighting another conflict.”
 “This focus and priority for U.S. defense activities will deny China the first island chain.
 1. Require that all U.S. defense efforts, from force planning to employment and posture, focus on ensuring the ability of American forces to prevail in the pacing scenario and deny China a fait accompli against Taiwan.
 2. Prioritize the U.S. conventional force planning construct to defeat a Chinese invasion of Taiwan before allocating resources to other missions, such as simultaneously fighting another conflict.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for countering China’s Belt and Road Initiative globally.
-“Counter China’s Belt
-and Road Initiative (BRI) globally.
+Project 2025 called for countering China’s Belt and Road Initiative globally.
+“Counter China’s Belt and Road Initiative (BRI) globally.
 DOD, in conjunction with the Interagency, allies, and partner nations, must work proactively to counter China’s BRI around the globe.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025 called China a “tyrannical country” whose designs were “serious and dangerous.”
+Project 2025 called China a “tyrannical country” whose designs were “serious and dangerous.”
 “The designs of the People’s Republic of China (PRC) and the Chinese Communist Party, which runs the PRC, are serious and dangerous.9 This tyrannical country with a population of more than 1 billion people has the vision, resources, and patience to achieve its objectives.
 Protecting the United States from the PRC’s designs requires an unambiguous offensive-defensive mix, including protecting American citizens and their interests, as well as U.S. allies, from PRC attacks and abuse that undermine U.S. competitiveness, security, and prosperity.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 stated their belief that PRC should be seen by the U.S. government more as a threat
-than a competitor.
+Project 2025 stated their belief that PRC should be seen by the U.S. government more as a threat than a competitor.
 “The United States must have a cost-imposing strategic response to make Beijing’s aggression unaffordable, even as the American economy and U.S. power grow.
 This stance will require real, sustained, near-unprecedented U.S. growth; stronger partnerships; synchronized economic and security policies; and American energy independence—but above all, it will require a very honest perspective about the nature and designs of the PRC as more of a threat than a competitor.10 The next President should use the State Department and its array of resources to reassess and lead this effort, just as it did during the Cold War.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the drafting of an Article X for China.
-“The U.S. government needs an Article
-X for China,11 and it should be a presidential mandate.
+Project 2025 called for the drafting of an Article X for China.
+“The U.S. government needs an Article X for China,11 and it should be a presidential mandate.
 Along with the National Security Council, the State Department should draft an Article X, which should be a deeply philosophical look at the China challenge.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 does not believe in a moderate approach to China, saying that type of strategy has
+Project 2025 does not believe in a moderate approach to China, saying that type of strategy has “demonstrably failed.”
-“demonstrably failed.”
 “On the other hand, others acknowledge the dangers posed by the PRC, but believe in a moderating approach to accommodate its rise, a policy of ‘compete where we must, but cooperate where we can,’ including on issues like climate change.
 This strategy has demonstrably failed.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 argued that the issues with PRC are “rooted in China’s strategic culture” so their
-“internal culture and civil society will never deliver a more normative nation.”
+Project 2025 argued that the issues with PRC are “rooted in China’s strategic culture” so their “internal culture and civil society will never deliver a more normative nation.”
 “As with all global struggles with Communist and other tyrannical regimes, the issue should never be with the Chinese people but with the Communist dictatorship that oppresses them and threatens the well-being of nations